JoshJOkayguy/UsefulGLua/README.md

 - [Global Variables](https://github.com/JoshJOkayguy/UsefulGLua/blob/main/shared_examples.lua#L1)

 # Advice
 This is mainly just general advice for your coding experience that isn't an actual "example" per se.
-Uh...
-Please read it?
+Some of it is pretty obvious, but I guess common sense just isn't common anymore.

 - If you want to learn gLua, there is this very obscure yet powerful resource called [youtube](https://www.youtube.com/).
 - Use surface.CreateFont sparingly, it eats up performance.
 Basically just don't create a new font for every possible font size in the known universe.